sobri909/LocoKit/README.md

 # ArcKit

-A machine learning based location and activity recording framework for iOS.
+A machine learning based location and activity recording and detection framework for iOS.

 ## Location and Motion Recording